JoeKnittel/joeknittel.github.io/_posts/2021-02-24-Creating-an-App-With-R-Shiny.md

 We'll accomplish the following objectives throughout the course of the post:

-1. describe the structure of a Shiny app
+1. Describe the structure of a Shiny app
-2. conceptualize our own app for interacting with and visualizing the famous Gapminder dataset
+2. Conceptualize our own app for interacting with and visualizing the famous Gapminder dataset
-3. develop code for the app's user interface and server logic
+3. Develop code for the app's user interface and server logic
-4. test our app on a local server
+4. Test our app on a local server
-5. deploy the app online, with shinyapps.io
+5. Deploy the app online, with shinyapps.io

 ## What is Shiny?